-The syntax and type for the FREQ SECT and FREQ SECT2 keywords are as follows:
+The syntax and type for the FREQ_SECT and FREQ_SECT2 keywords are as follows:

+FREQ_SECT

+Syntax: or frequency number_of_sectors

+FREQ_SECT2

-Syntax: FREQ_SECT or frequency number_of_sectors FREQ_SECT2 Type: Mandatory (Stage 3), Nonrepeatable, Reprocessed Order: These keywords must appear before SECTOR (SECTOR2) and SITE_CHAR (SITE_CHAR2)
+Type: Mandatory (Stage 3), Nonrepeatable, Reprocessed

+Order: These keywords must appear before SECTOR (SECTOR2) and

+Order: SITE_CHAR (SITE_CHAR2)

 The frequency can be ANNUAL, SEASONAL or MONTHLY, corresponding to 1, 4, or 12 periods, respectively.
 ANNUAL and MONTHLY are straightforward: the site characteristics are the same for all months of the year, or the site characteristics vary from month to month, respectively.
-When SEASONAL is specified, then the site characteristics are distributed by month as follows:
+When SEASONAL is specified, then the site characteristics are distributed by month as follows, based on northern hemisphere seasons: